If you're not familiar with the nutritional benefits of these tiny little seeds - it's time to get acquainted.

-Flaxseed is also rich in lignans, a phytochemical that binds very, very weakly to estrogen receptors in the body.
-Research suggests that, in so doing, lignans may help protect against cancers that are sensitive to hormones, including breast, ovarian and prostate cancer.
-Flaxseed contains more lignans than any other food source.
+Flax seeds are also rich in lignans, phytochemicals thought to offer protection from cancers that are sensitive to hormones, including breast, ovarian and prostate cancers.
+Flax seeds contain more lignans than any other food source.

-Flaxseed is also a good source of manganese and magnesium.
+Flaxseed is also a good source of fibre, manganese and magnesium.

 Nutrient information per 2 tablespoons (25 ml) ground flaxseed:

-|Monounsaturated fat||4 g|
+|Monounsaturated fat||1 g|

-|Polyunstraurated fat||3 g|
+|Polyunstraurated fat||4 g|

 Source: Canadian Nutrient File, 2007b

-Flaxseeds also known as linseeds are smooth and flat.
-Flaxseeds come from a blue flowering crop found widely across the prairies of Canada.
+Flax seeds come from a blue flowering crop found widely across the prairies of Canada.